Corn Pops: Mascots and spokespeople

-Numerous ad campaigns used John Williams' theme from Jaws.

 Outside the USA

 Canada and France

 Unlike the American Corn Pops, in Europe and Canada the cereal consists of small, spherical, uniform balls.
 Both versions are crunchier and have a different taste than the American version.

 United Kingdom

 In 1993, Corn Pops were introduced in the United Kingdom but by 2004, they were no longer available.
 The tagline used in the UK was different: "You can't stop a corn popper popping more corn."
 Corn Pops sponsored UK boy band Take That's 1994 tour, known as "The Pops Tour".

+Controversies

+Corn Pops attracted attention in 2017 when author Saladin Ahmed observed that the art on the back of the Corn Pops box, which depicted a number of anthropomorphized Corn Pops playing and participating in various activities, featured just one Corn Pop which was brown colored, which was portrayed working as a janitor washing the floor.
+Ahmed posted his observations to Twitter, where they went viral.
+Kellogg's responded to Ahmed on Twitter apologizing for the artwork, and the artwork was changed for future boxes of the cereal.